-There comes a time when everyone needs a little job search and career help!
+There comes a time when everyone needs a little help with job search and career!

-The top 7 articles from this week provide help answering why you left your last job, how to find good articles to share on social media, top signs you are mentally strong and more!
+This week’s top articles provide help for your job search and career.
+Get help answering why you left your last job, how to find good articles to share on social media, top signs you are mentally strong and more!

 There is a ton of information out there.
 I’ve compiled a list of the most popular articles I’ve shared this week and bring it all together for you in this Summary Sunday piece.